MicrosoftDocs/PlayReady/Docs/Packaging/content-packaging-and-delivery.md

 ## Encryption tools

-Microsoft does not include a packager in the PlayReady deliverables.
-Instead, PlayReady works with Standards in which services commonly use common encryption.
+Microsoft does not include a packager as part of the PlayReady deliverables.
+PlayReady instead provides specifications based on common encryption standards for use by encoders.
 Therefore the encryption format is not PlayReady specific, rather it's a function of the file format.
 The most widely used encryption format today is the Common Encryption ISO Standard format, **ISO/IEC 23001-7**.

 Basically, you could either create your own packager, or you could work with any type of open source encryptor (such as ffmpeg).
 In addition, you could work with a professional encoder company if you want to encrypt content with PlayReady (such as Harmonic, Elemental, Ericsson, Wowza, Allegro).
 Azure Media Services also provides a packaging functionality for clear content.